rdeneau/formation-fsharp/en/fsharp-training-01-bases.md

-In C♯: indentation is optional; logical blocks defined with `{ }` and `;` → It's the indentation that matters for readability, then `{ }` can help → A code not properly indented can be mis-interpreted, that can lead to bugs!
+In C♯: indentation is optional; logical blocks defined with `{ }` and `;` → It's the indentation that matters for readability, then `{ }` can help → A code not properly indented can be misinterpreted, that can lead to bugs!

 In F♯, indentation is required to define code blocks and nesting level.
 → Compiler ensures indentation is correct